You received a motion to motion how do you respond. (if you a defendant and have not filed a motion, a simple question, why).

 2. No judge, you are not supposed to assess credibility or adjudge the claim

-Your brief should not that the judge’s task is simply to determine whether a claim has been set forth and supported.
+Your brief should note that the judge’s task is simply to determine whether a claim has been set forth and supported.
+None

 3. Explanation of fraud